-I joined Hope UK in 2008 as a volunteer drugs educator working in East Yorkshire.
-Since autumn 2019 I have been the local worker in Sheffield, working to develop our drug prevention work here, as well as recruit and train local volunteer educators.
-Recently, I have been writing and developing our online E-learning resources (click Resources above for more information).
+I have been the local worker in Sheffield since 2019, working to develop our drug prevention work here, as well as recruit and train local volunteer educators.

-I am trained to deliver our eight-week young people’s programme “Drugs, Sex and You”; and our accredited Youth Worker and Family Worker courses.
+I am trained to deliver our eight-session young people’s programme ‘Drugs, Life and You’; and our accredited Youth Worker and Family Worker courses.
 I am also a practising pharmacist working in a supermarket pharmacy in Sheffield.

 Hope UK has a Board of up to 10 trustees, each of whom serves for 3 years before being subject to re-election at the Annual General Meeting.
 In addition, the AGM appoints annually a Chairman and Honorary Treasurer who are members of the Board.
 The Trustees include individuals from business, the NHS, education, church and voluntary sector backgrounds.

 I joined Hope UK in 2019 because I am passionate about enabling young people to make the right choices that sets them up for a successful life.
 I have spent the best part of two decades working in the church and charity sector however I do also have a broad range of skill from a diverse background in various commercial settings.

 I serve as an associate Pastor at Jesus House in London where I oversee the Communications and Community Action functions.
 Over the last few years, I have started to engage in activities and enterprises that bring my 2 worlds together so putting Jesus Christ at the centre of regular business endeavours.